Asian shares extend losses as investors fret over US vote

-TOKYO (AP) — Asian shares extended their losses Friday as nervous investors fretted over the potential outcome of next week’s U.S. presidential election, which has become too close to call.
+TOKYO (AP) — Asian shares extended losses Friday as nervous investors fretted over the potential outcome of next week’s nail-bitingly close U.S. presidential election.
+Investors also were awaiting the release of U.S. employment data.

 WALL STREET: The stock market is now on its longest losing streak since the depths of the 2008 financial crisis, though the losses are more modest.
 The Dow Jones industrial average dropped 0.2 percent to 17,930.67.
 The Standard & Poor’s 500 index lost 0.4 percent to 2,088.66 and the Nasdaq composite index fell 0.9 percent to 5,058.41.